awsdocs/amazon-connect-admin-guide/doc_source/participant-actions-messageparticipantiteratively.md

        },
        {
          "SSML" : An optional string that defines the ssml
+       },
+       {
+         "Media": { An optional object that defines an external media source "Uri": Location of the message
+           "SourceType": The source from which the message will be fetched.
+The only supported type is S3 "MediaType": The type of the message to be played.
+The only supported type is Audio }
        }

    ],
    "InterruptFrequencySeconds" : [Optional] Time to elapse before the action completes with "MessagesInterrupted" run result }